An introduction to Lean Kanban software development

 Why does this matter?
 Well we know that a happy working environment leads to improved quality, better collaboration, and more innovative solutions.
 And, to quote W Edwards Deming one last time, ‘innovation comes from people who take joy in their work’.

 That’s alI for now!
-I hope you’ve enjoyed this introduction to Lean Kanban and now have a better understanding of this increasingly popular approach to software development, and the business value it an create.
+I hope you’ve enjoyed this introduction to Lean Kanban and now have a better understanding of this increasingly popular approach to software development, and the business value it can create.
+Don't miss my follow-up post on implementing Lean Kanban software development.